Nayni/fluse/website/docs/scenarios.md

 sidebar_label: Scenarios
 ---

-While [arguments](./supplying-arguments.md) and [lists](./lists.md) will get pretty far already.
-Fluse is designed to deal with more complex scenarios.
+The usage of [arguments](./supplying-arguments.md) and [lists](./lists.md) will get pretty far already, but Fluse is designed to deal with more complex scenarios.

 The `scenario` api lets you do this in a declarative way.